-Resource Guide: Requirements for Service & Assistance Animals Page 16 of 20 in the work environment or the way things are usually done that gives equal employment opportunities to a person with a disability.67 One such reasonable accommodation is allowing a service animal or an assistance animal, which could include an emotional support or companion animal, to accompany the individual in the workplace.
+Title 1 of the ADA and the Colorado Anti-Discrimination Act ("CADA") require employers with 15 or more employees to make reasonable accommodations for people with disabilities.64 The CADA further requires that employers with fewer than 15 employees provide reasonable accommodations.65 A reasonable accommodation is any change in the work environment or the way things are usually done that gives equal employment opportunities to a person with a disability.66 One such reasonable accommodation is allowing a service animal or an assistance animal, which could include an emotional support or companion animal, to accompany the individual in the workplace.
 Therefore, employers must consider allowing an employee with a disability to have a service or assistance animal at work if that is the accommodation the individual requests.
+Under Colorado law, employers shall allow service animals in the workplace unless the employer can show an undue burden.67